Definitions and pathophysiology

 Symtoms and diagnosis

-- The decision to perform a laparoscopy, is taken based on the suspicion aided by imaging and eventually additional exams.
+- The decision to perform a laparoscopy, is based on the suspicion and imaging and other exams.

-- A Diagnostic Laparoscopy requires the expertise to recognize all forms of endometriosis. if the surgeon has the skills surgery can be performed; If not the patient should be referred.
-This should be clear in the informed consent .
+- The Diagnostic Laparoscopy requires a surgeon who recognizes all forms of endometriosis.
+Surgery is performed if the surgeon has the skills, otherwise the patient is referred, as explained in the informed consent .

-- Medical treatment following a laparoscopy and surgery Medical treatment without a diagnosis for a long time is wrong.
+- Medical treatment can be useful following a laparoscopy and surgery as a prevention or recurrences.

 Wrong concepts and Common mistakes

 Wrong concepts start with the Sampson implantation theory.